Compare 2023 Vermont Medicare Advantage Plans

 • $0 is the lowest monthly premium for an Advantage plan.

-• Through the CMS Value-Based Insurance Design (VBID) Model, 3 plans will offer Medicare Advantage seniors additional options, including reductions in cost sharing (in some cases to zero) for some benefits, such as eliminated Medicare Part D cost sharing; rewards and incentives programs related to healthy behaviors; and customized, innovative benefits that address social determinants of health, such as food insecurity and social isolation, for seniors who receive low income subsidies (Extra Help) and/or chronically ill seniors.
+• Through the CMS Value-Based Insurance Design (VBID) Model, 3 plans will offer Medicare Advantage individuals extra options, including reductions in cost sharing (in some cases to zero) for some benefits, such as eliminated Medicare Part D cost sharing; rewards and incentives programs related to healthy behaviors; and customized, innovative benefits that address social determinants of health, such as food insecurity and social isolation, for individuals who receive low income subsidies (Extra Help) and/or chronically ill individuals.

 How do I qualify for Medicare Advantage in Vermont?